Your 2022 Career Horoscope Is Here, & These Dates Are Bringing You Success

 The sun’s entrance into practical Capricorn on December 21 encouraged us to celebrate our ambitions and pursue our dreams.
 This NYE, use that energy to create positive goals and manifest exciting projects.
 Our collective energy winds down on Friday night as the moon wanes in optimistic Sagittarius.
 It's time for us to tie up loose ends so that we can begin fresh upon the first new moon in the new year, on January 2 in Capricorn.

-Ultimately, the planets are in favour of us having an expansive, successful new year — all we have to do is lean into that energy, and find time to celebrate.
+Ultimately, the planets are in favor of us having an expansive, successful new year — all we have to do is lean into that energy, and find time to celebrate.